google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-Vasyl-Teliman.md

 This is because:
 1. Domination rules must be satisfied.
 That being said, every definition must dominate (read 'precede') all of its users.
 There are exceptions to this rule but we won't discuss them here.
-2. Swapping some instructions might change semantics of the program.
+2. Swapping some instructions might change the semantics of the program.
 This is usually the case with instructions that cause side-effects: deal with memory, synchronization etc.

 Thus, the transformation simply swaps two consecutive instructions instead of permuting a range of them.
 This approach simplifies the implementation and makes the code more readable.
 Moreover, it is still able to produce a random permutation of all instructions since the transformation can be applied many times to the same basic block.

 #### [#3692](https://github.com/KhronosGroup/SPIRV-Tools/pull/3692): Propagate instructions from the basic block into its successors
-This tranformation is part of the idea of being able to permute instructions in the program.
+This transformation is part of the idea of being able to permute instructions in the program.

 This transformation has the same challenges as the previous one and more.
 1. Domination rules must be satisfied.
 We must make sure that all dependencies of the original instruction (before the instruction is propagated) dominate all the